mmena1/python-wordbook/README.md

     Enter a text to translate: This is awesome!
     ¡Esto es asombroso!
     ```
-    You can also use `-t` or `--translate` flag with an English text to automatically translate it to Spanish (be careful with special characters, you might need to escape them):
-    ```
-    $ pipenv run python app.py -t "This is awesome\!"
-    ¡Esto es asombroso!
-    ```
-    It's possible to override the source and destination languages with `--from` and `--to` flags respectively:
-    ```
-    $ pipenv run python app.py -t "Hola, como estas?" --from es --to de Hallo, wie geht es dir?
-    ```

 - Executing the translate app:
     ```
-    pipenv run python core/translate.py
+    pipenv run python wordbook/translate.py
     ```
-    You can also pass an English text directly to translate it to Spanish:
+    You can also pass an English text to automatically translate it to Spanish (be careful with special characters, you might need to escape them):
-    (The text can be a list of parameters or a single string)
     ```
-    pipenv run python core/translate.py This is awesome\!
+    $ pipenv run python wordbook/translate.py "This is awesome\!"
+    ¡Esto es asombroso!
     ```
-    Or
+    It's possible to override the source and destination languages with `--from` and `--to` flags respectively:
     ```
-    pipenv run python core/translate.py "This is awesome\!"
+    $ pipenv run python wordbook/translate.py "Hola, como estas?" --from es --to de Hallo, wie geht es dir?
     ```

 - Translating a file:

-    You can use the `-f` or `--file` flag in either the main app or the translate app to translate the contents of a `.txt` file.
-It will generate a translated file in `output/translated.txt`
+    You can use the `-f` or `--file` flag on the translate app to translate the contents of a `.txt` file.
+It will generate a translated file in `data/output.txt`
     ```
-    pipenv run python app.py -t -f path/to/file.txt --from es --to de
+    pipenv run python wordbook/translate.py -f path/to/file.txt --from es --to de
-    ```
-    Or
-    ```
-    pipenv run python core/translate.py -f path/to/file.txt
     ```

 ## Tests